7 8 Into A Percent

 Another approach is to find an equivalent fraction with a denominator of 100.
 This method relies on the principle that multiplying or dividing both the numerator and the denominator of a fraction by the same number does not change its value.

-To achieve a denominator of 100, we ask: "What number, when multiplied by 8, gives 100?"
-The answer isn't a whole number, which makes this method slightly less practical for this specific fraction.
-However, let's illustrate the principle with a simpler example: converting 1/4 to a percentage.
+To achieve a denominator of 100, we ask: "What number, when multiplied by 8, gives 100?Because of that, " The answer isn't a whole number, which makes this method slightly less practical for this specific fraction.
+Still, let's illustrate the principle with a simpler example: converting 1/4 to a percentage.

 To get a denominator of 100, we multiply both the numerator and denominator by 25 (because 4 x 25 = 100):